 Cooks who love to bake, and are looking for classic British baking recipes as well as the history behind them, will love Regula Ysewijn’s latest cookery book Oats in the North, Wheat from the South: The History of British Baking, Savoury and Sweet.

-In the meantime, enjoy this recipe for traditional Welsh Cakes recipe, shared with permission from Murdoch Books.
 This is the first recipe we made from the book and they came out perfectly!

 These griddle cakes come from Wales but are commonly eaten throughout Britain.
 In Welsh they have a couple of names: picau ar y maen, pice bach and cacen gri.
 The word ‘maen’ means bakestone, referring to the fact that Welsh cakes are baked on a griddle.
 Welsh cakes were sometimes called Bakestones.
 The Yorkshire Evening Post from 15 April 1935 reported: ‘The other day I gave a recipe for Welsh bakestone cakes ...’